+86 135 1891 0091 info@tibetfocus.travel | sales@tibetfocus.travel

 Mansarovar

-Mansarovar in the Tibetan language called ‘Mapam Yumtso’.
+Mansarovar in the Tibetan language is called ‘Mapam Yumtso’.
 Mapam means ‘Victorious’, and Yumtso refers to ‘lake’.
 The Mansarovar is one of the holiest and sacred lakes in Tibet, and the mountain was circumambulated by Indian pilgrims at least 1700 years ago.

 South of Mount Kailash, across the great plain of Barga at the base of the majestic Mount Gurla Mandhata, are the two lakes Mansarovar (Mapam Yumtso) and Rakshas Tal (Lhanag Tso).
-They are the highest freshwater bodies globally, with Mansarovar at 4,558metres, about fifteen meters higher than the Rakshas Tal.
+They are the highest freshwater bodies globally, with Mansarovar at 4,558 metres, about fifteen meters higher than the Rakshas Tal.

-Buddhist believe that Queen Maya, the mother of Buddha, was carried here by the gods and washed before giving birth to the Buddha.
+Buddhists believe that Queen Maya, the mother of Buddha, was carried here by the gods and washed before giving birth to the Buddha.
 Hindus regard it as the mental creation of the god Brahma, specially made so that pilgrims to Kailash would have a place to perform their ablutions.

 Eight Buddhist monasteries formerly surrounded Mansarovar, but Rakshas Tal had only one.
 Mansarovar’s character or aspect is often clear and bright, whereas Rakshas Tal’s is frequently moody, overcast, and dull.
 Because of its shape and mood, Mansarovar is likened to the sun and the forces of light, whereas Rakshas Tal is compared to the moon and the forces of darkness.